-Special education ensures that the unique needs of students with disabilities are met through additional services, supports, programs, specialized placements, or environments.
+Special education ensures that the unique needs of students with an IEP are met through additional services, supports, programs, specialized placements, or environments.
 Special education services are provided to eligible students at no cost to families.
-The core purpose of special education is to provide specialized academic instruction and intervention, as well as to give students with disabilities access to the same educational programs and/or activities that are available to their nondisabled peers to the maximum extent possible.
+The core purpose of special education is to provide specialized academic instruction and intervention, as well as to give students with an IEP access to the same educational programs and/or activities that are available to their nondisabled peers to the maximum extent possible.
 Special Education provides a full continuum of program options to meet the educational and service needs of individuals with exceptional needs in the Least Restrictive Environment.

 Special Education is specialized instruction provided for children from birth to age 22 who qualify according to the laws and regulations outlined by the state and federal government.
 A student may qualify for special education services as an individual with special needs in one of thirteen areas identified by the Individuals with Disabilities Education Act (IDEA).